typeable/octopod/charts/helm3/octopod/README.md

 The command removes all the Kubernetes components but PVC's associated with the postgres chart and deletes the release.

 ## Note about generated values
-Some values (as passwords) in this chart (and it's dependencies) are generated automatically, but due to [limitation](https://github.com/helm/charts/issues/5167) in the helm the values are changing on every upgrade.
-To prevent this you must fix this values by providing them via --set flags or values file.
+Some values (such as passwords) in this chart (and its dependencies) are generated automatically, but due to [a limitation in helm](https://github.com/helm/charts/issues/5167) the values are changing on every upgrade.
+To prevent this you must fix these values by providing them via `--set` flags or "values" file.

 These values are:
 - `postgresql.postgresqlPassword` - main db password